Sheenal30/titanic_kaggle/README.md

 - Logistic Regression showed minimal overfitting and generalized well
 - Complex models (Random Forest, CatBoost) were prone to overfitting on this small dataset

-### This project taught me that simplicity often trumps complexity, especially with limited data 😊
+### Taught me that simplicity often trumps complexity, especially with limited data 😊